ebrahimfathalla/chemical/README.md

 To run this project:
 	1. Open the file Python_Project.ipynb in Jupyter Notebook.
 	2. Follow the code cells in order to see the full process of data cleaning, exploration, and visualization.
-	3. Ensure that all necessary Python libraries are installed before running the notebook.
+	3. Make sure that the required Python libraries are installed before running the notebook.

 # Dependencies